Descovy

 Breastfeeding

-Do not breastfeed if you take Descovy for treatment of HIV-1 because of the risk of passing HIV-1 to your baby.
+Do not breastfeed if you take Descovy for the treatment of HIV-1 because of the risk of passing HIV-1 to your baby.

 One of the ingredients in Descovy (emtricitabine) passes into your breast milk.

-How should I take Descovy?
+How do I take Descovy?

 Take Descovy exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.

-- Take one dose daily
+- Take one dose daily.

-- Can be taken with or without food
+- Can be taken with or without food.

-- For dialysis patients: Take after dialysis
+- For dialysis patients: Take after dialysis.

-- Never skip doses or stop treatment without medical advice
+- Never skip doses or stop treatment without medical advice.

 Descovy (PrEP) alone will not protect you from infection with HIV.
 You must also use safer sex practices and get tested for HIV before starting prophylaxis and at least once every 3 months.